 Communication is a powerful tool that you should employ to have things done your way on your special day.
 Have everything requested from vendors written down and verify their understanding with signatures on every item.
 This is best used to get refunds and credit for items omitted, or alterations made in contrast to the agreement.

-Do you want to and can you afford to spent hours coming up with a design, trying and failing, coming up with a new design and going back and forth to various stores for supplies...just so you can say that you did it yourself?
-Sometimes it is just more affordable to research stationery companies and comparing the prices of the printed invites versus all of the materials you would have bought separately.
+Do you want to and can you afford to spend hours coming up with a design, trying and failing, coming up with a new design, and going back and forth to various stores for supplies...just so you can say that you did it yourself?
+Sometimes it is just more affordable to research stationery companies and compare the prices of the printed invites versus all of the materials you would have bought separately.
 This applies to all DIY projects you might have in mind.

 8. A gift in time

 By all means, feel free to give worthwhile and meaningful gifts to your parents and bridal party.
 But for the love of the budget shop early and shop often and hit every sale from here to the next city.
 Maybe secondhand jewelry for the ladies and watches for the gents, from an antique store, would offer more meaning at a lower cost.

 Allow a certain percentage of the budget for those last-minute impulse decisions.
 You might consider that you will have some “unforeseeable” expenses, or you will find your budget blown.
 Do not push any expense through if you are at your budget limit.

 You will enjoy your wedding much more knowing that you will not start your life together in debt.